List of rulers of Austria

-From 976 until 1246, the Margraviate of Austria and its successor, the Duchy of Austria, was ruled by the House of Babenberg.
-At that time, those states were part of the Holy Roman Empire.
-From 1246 until 1918, the duchy and its successor, the Archduchy of Austria, was ruled by the House of Habsburg.
+From c.
+960 until 1246, the Margraviate of Austria and its successor, the Duchy of Austria, was ruled by the House of Babenberg.
+At that time, Austria was part of the Holy Roman Empire.
+From 1246 until 1918, the duchy and its successor, the Archduchy of Austria, was ruled by the House of Habsburg, which also took the title of Holy Roman Emperor in 1452.
+Following the Empire's dissolution in 1806, the Austrian rulers adopted the title of Emperor of Austria.
 Following the defeat and dissolution of Austria-Hungary in World War I, the titles were abolished or fell into abeyance with the establishment of the modern Republic of Austria.

-Margraves and Dukes of Austria under the House of Babenberg
+Margraves and Dukes of Austria

-The March of Austria, also known as Marcha Orientalis, was first formed in 976 out of the lands that had once been the March of Pannonia in Carolingian times.
-The oldest attestation dates back to 996, where the written name "ostarrichi" occurs in a document transferring land in present-day Austria to a Bavarian monastery.
-In 1156, the Privilegium Minus elevated the march to a duchy, independent of the Duchy of Bavaria.
+The March or Margraviate of Austria, originally known as Marcha Orientalis, was formed c.
+960 out of the lands of the former Carolingian March of Pannonia following the reconquest of that territory by the German king, and later Holy Roman Emperor, Otto the Great.
+The oldest attestation of the name "Austria" dates back to 996, where the written name ostarrichi ("eastern realm") occurs in a document transferring land in present-day Austria to a Bavarian monastery.